JeffersonLab/clas12alignment/dc/README.md

   * Recent sqlite snapshot of CCDB (see https://clasweb.jlab.org/clas12offline/sqlite/ccdb/)

 ### Data processing
   * Process the straight-track data with the CLAS12 reconstruction code, using the nominal geometry for the chosen data set and each of the individual translations or rotations in xyz for each of the DC regions.
-This will results in up to 15 sets of reconstructed files that will be the input of the alignment code.
+This will result in up to 15 sets of reconstructed files that will be the input of the alignment code.
 The nominal geometry can be the DC design geometry (CCDB variation: default) or a geometry determined from previous alignment results with non-zero shifts compared to the ideal case.
     * The reconstruction configuration files (yaml files) to produce these sets of data can be generated from the template file ``dcalign.yaml`` provided with the coatjava distribution (supported starting from coatjava 8.1.2), using the script [generateYamls.csh](https://github.com/JeffersonLab/clas12alignment/blob/dcDev3/dc/utilities/generateYamls.csh):
       ```
       ./generateYamls.csh <base-yaml-file> <variation>  <output-directory>